star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 ## Conversion options

-Conversion can include image scaling or cropping and dithering.
+Conversion can include image scaling or cropping and dithering.<br>
-For scaling and cropping to work, it is necessary to inform cputil of the printer print width.
+For scaling and cropping to work, it is necessary to inform cputil of the printer print width.<br>
 CloudPRNT servers can obtain this information through the CloudPRNT clientAction "PageInfo" request.

 To specify the print area size, use one of the following options: